Herbertph/Crud_LinQ/UsersApi/README.md

 - Swagger UI for API documentation
 - Secure password policies
 - Entity Framework Core for data access
+- Docker support for easy deployment
+- Production-ready configuration with SSL support
+- Azure deployment ready

 ## Prerequisites

-- .NET 8.0 SDK or later
+- .NET 8.0 SDK or later (for local development)
-- PostgreSQL database
+- PostgreSQL database (optional if using Docker)
 - Visual Studio 2022 or later / VS Code with C# extensions
+- Docker and Docker Compose (for containerized deployment)
+- Azure account (for cloud deployment)

 ## Project Structure